 |80 and Over||M/W 80|

 Orienteering maps are drawn to a large scale, most commonly 1:15000 (1cm=150m) or 1:10000 (1cm=100m) but for orienteering in parks you use a map drawn in a scale of 1:5000.
 All maps use an internationally agreed set of symbols and these are logical and easy to learn.
-You will absorb much of the information simply by attending your first few events but a comprehensive booklet of these symbols can be ordered through the National Office.
+You should absorb much of the information simply by attending your first few events.
 Most orienteering maps will also provide a detailed legend to help you understand the map.

 Orienteering maps are drawn using magnetic north rather than ‘grid’ or ‘true’ north, and are printed in up to five standard colours.
 The colours are an integral part of the map symbols: